kmaninis/OSVOS-caffe/README.md

 It is possible to work with all sequences of DAVIS just by creating a soft link (`ln -s /path/to/DAVIS/`) in the root folder of the project.

+### Training the parent network (optional)

+1. All necessary files are under `src/parent`.
+So, `cd src/parent`.

+2. Download the pre-trained vgg model by running `./download_pretrained_vgg.sh`

+3. Augment the data.
+In the paper we used flipping and scaling into 0.5, 0.8 and 1.0 of the original scale.
+Your image and ground truth pairs are specified in `solvers/train_pair.txt`.

+4. Under `solvers` edit the `data_root_dir` of `train_val*.prototxt`.

+5. Finally, train the parent model with `python solve_cluster.py`.
+You need pycaffe for this step, so don't forget to `make pycaffe` when installing Caffe.

  Enjoy! :)

 ### Citation